rennu/zfs-backup/readme.md

 5. Allow root to login over ssh only by using the created key

     ```PermitRootLogin prohibit-password```
-6. Create crontab job, set the backup script to be run every 2nd hour
+6. Create a crontab job, set the backup script to be run every 2nd hour

     ```0 */2 * * * /usr/bin/python /opt/zfs-backup/zfs-backup.py --pool tank --filesystem materials --snapshots 360 --backuphost root@backup-server --email admin@example.com```

     **--pool tank**

     Name of the pool to be backed up (tank)